abinit/abinit/doc/tutorial/eph4mob.md

 The first convergence study to be performed is to determine the energy range around the band edges to be used for the computation of $\tau_{n\kk}$.
-We can do that by performing the same mobility computation (same k- and q-meshes) for an increasing energy window specified by [[sigma_erange]].
+We can do that by performing the same mobility computation (same k- and q-mesh) for an increasing energy window specified by [[sigma_erange]].
 <!--
 once you have decided whether you are interested in electron or hole mobility.